110+ best interview questions and answers (according to 250+ recruiters)

-- React like you would in a social situation.
 If somebody told you at a party that they’re currently working on a cutting-edge face recognition program, how would you react?
 You might say something like “That sounds fascinating.
-Tell me more” or “What’s the program like?”
+Tell me more!” or “What’s the program like?”
 It’s OK to respond this way during an interview, as long as you make sure the conversation doesn’t stray from the job you’re hiring for.

 Asking great questions is just the beginning; now you’ll have to tell whether the candidate’s answer was good or not (and how good compared to other candidates’).
 Before you dive into the answers, make sure you:

-Don’t write: He’s not a good communicator (too general)
+- Don’t write: He’s not a good communicator (too general and abstract)

 You can see that this candidate initially touched on situation, task, and action, but didn’t mention the end result.
 Knowing the STAR framework would give you a cue to ask for the missing information.